I still remember the strangest Holy Thursday ever for so many of us, during the height of the COVID-19 pandemic in 2020.

 “When they carry the Blessed Sacrament under my window,” she wrote, “I feel the full loneliness and sadness of my case.
 I cannot stop the tears at the thought.
 My God, how happy would I be even so far away from all so dear, if I could find you in the church as they do.”

-Elizabeth returned to New York and continued to attend Episcopalian services, but was turning toward the Catholic church — literally.
+Elizabeth returned to New York and continued to attend Episcopalian services, but was turning toward the Catholic Church — literally.

 “I got in a side pew which turned my face towards the Catholic church in the next street, and found myself twenty times speaking to the Blessed Sacrament there instead of looking at the naked altar where I was or minding the routine of prayers,” she said.